-Please note that in the running world, product models are routinely discontinued, while new ones frequently come to market.
-At the same time, we here at iRunFar often keep using our top picks in our daily running … they’re our top picks, after all!
-Sometimes that continued use results in uncovering product failures.
-With all this — product discontinuations, new product introductions, and product failures — in mind, we routinely update our buyer’s guides based on past and ongoing testing as well as research by our authors and editorial team.
-While these updates can appear to be us pushing the newest product, it’s anything but that.
-When we update any buyer’s guide, most of the products are likely to remain the same.
-That matches our goal: to get you in the best gear that you’ll be using for a long time.
+Please note that product models are routinely discontinued in the running world, while new ones frequently come to market.
+At the same time, we at iRunFar often keep using our top picks in our daily running … they’re our top picks, after all!
+Sometimes, that continued use results in uncovering product failures.
+Considering product discontinuations, new product introductions, and product failures, we routinely update our buyer’s guides based on past and ongoing testing and research by our authors and editorial team.
+When we update any buyer’s guide, most products will likely remain the same.
+That matches our goal: to get you in the best gear you’ll use for a long time.

 Frequently Asked Questions About Running Belts and Waistpacks

 What’s the difference between a running belt, waistpack, and waistbelt?

 Not a whole lot!
-These terms are generally used interchangeably by brands marketing their products, though waistpacks, like the UltrAspire Synaptic 2.0 Waist Pack, often have more carrying capacity than a belt, like the Decathlon Kalenji Adjustable Running Belt.
-All of the names refer to a piece of gear that is worn around the waist and which has pockets and holsters for storing water and gear.
+These terms are generally used interchangeably by brands marketing their products, though waistpacks, like the UltrAspire Synaptic 2.0 Waist Pack, often have more carrying capacity than a belt like the Nathan 5k Waist Belt.
+All of the names refer to a piece of gear worn around the waist with pockets and holsters for storing water and gear.
 For ease, we also use these phrases interchangeably in this guide.

 Why would I use a running belt or waistpack instead of a hydration vest?

-In general, it comes down to the length of your run and what you need to carry, as well as personal preference.
-If your run is less than an hour, and the weather isn’t scorching, it’s unlikely you’ll need much water.
-In this scenario, it’s often unnecessary to carry a full running vest when all you need to carry are your keys and a phone, all of which you can fit in a small belt like the Decathlon Kalenji Adjustable Running Belt.
+In general, it comes down to the length of your run, what you need to carry, and personal preference.
+If your run is less than an hour, and the weather isn’t scorching, you’ll unlikely need much water.
+In this scenario, it’s often unnecessary to carry a full running vest when all you need to carry are your keys and a phone, all of which you can fit in a small belt like the Nathan 5k Waist Belt.